hoaipham97/Face-Detection-tinyYOLO-Keras/README.md

 3. `train` and `test`

 # Note
-The tinyYOLO is not accurate enough.
+The `tinyYOLO` implementation is not accurate enough.
 I trained it for `200` iterations and found minimal but promising result.

+# Needed
+1. Better implementation of `NMS` for `boundingBoxes`

+Based on reference from [experiencor](https://github.com/experiencor/keras-yolo2)